his-eg/ecl1/h1updatesite/README.md

 * Release Notes starting with version 0.1.0.2014-08-11
 * Missing version numbers between 0.4.7 and 0.4.20 inclusive indicate intermediate testing releases

+##Version 1.6.0.2022-03-08##
+* Major changes to the ecl1 classpath container handling.
+E.g., the container is now created when an appropriate extension project is imported into the workspace

 ##Version 1.5.0.2022-02-01##
 * Improved new extension wizard user interface
 * Take new extension templates from webapps if webapps project is present